Customer: Samoa Tuna Processors Inc Contract Type: Early Contractor Involvement Location: Pago Pago, American Samoa

 |

-Working in a marine environment is naturally challenging as was the fact that the works were undertaken at a fully operational port.
-This contract was undertaken concurrently with the main building processing plant refurbishment, which required the project team to work in a very constrained project environment.
-The steelwork including the piles for the project, were imported from Asia and the piling equipment was mobilised from New Zealand, presenting logistical challenges.
+Working in a marine environment is naturally challenging, as was the fact that the works were undertaken at a fully operational port.
 Working in the Pacific also meant that the construction programme was influenced by the weather, with asphalt and concrete pavements laid in between rain showers.

-McConnell Dowell constructed a 35 m long and 8 m wide concrete wharf on deep piled steel foundations.
+We constructed the 35 m long and 8 m wide concrete wharf on deep piled steel foundations.
 We designed and installed a natural rock finger jetty in order to provide a platform from which to drive twelve, 20 m long, 600 mm diameter steel piles.
 The rock finger jetty was removed and a tremie concrete placement method was used to place the concrete under water.
 The precast deck was installed on an ongoing basis and the last planks were installed once the seawall was completed underneath the wharf, with the topping pours completed afterwards.
 Dredging of the seabed around the wharf used a clamshell bucket on a 90 tonne crawler crane.